 Dr. Mateus Costa, an associate professor with the Western College of Veterinary Medicine and an adjunct professor at Utrecht University, says this dispels the theory that ear necrosis is associated with mycotoxin, with porcine circovirus or other agents.

-Quote-Dr. Mateus Costa-Western College of Veterinary Medicine:
+Quote-Dr. Mateus Costa-University of Saskatchewan:

 Now we know that Fusobacterium necrophorum causes the disease so it will have a deep impact on how we handle it, how we manage it, how we control and treat it.